ramparvathaneni1/final-review/README.md

 - Streamlining Development and Collaboration
 - Enhancing User Experience

-### Let's break down what each test does:
+Let's break down what each test does

-1. Test 1: Verifying Header Text
+### Test 1: Verifying Header Text

 - This test checks that the MyList component renders a header with the specified text "Things I should stop procrastinating:".
 - It renders the MyList component with a prop theList that contains an array of to-do items (toDos).